molidev8/molidev8/README.md

 # Hi!👋 My name is Miguel Olivera
-### I´m a sofware engineer mostly interested in mobile development and IoT devices.
+### I'm a sofware engineer mostly interested in mobile development and IoT devices.
 I've been developing in Android with Kotlin since 2019 and I have also basic knowledge of native iOS development with Swift, hybrid technologies like Xamarin and Flutter and IoT devices.
 I'm currently working as a junior android developer since 2021.

 ## Skills
 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white&labelColor=101010)